6 Proven Ways to Attract Woodpeckers! (2022)

 Because of their high fat and protein content, offering mealworms at your feeding station is a healthy treat for many backyard birds, including woodpeckers.

-In fact, using mealworms comes naturally to woodpeckers since they love eating insects.
+In fact, eating mealworms comes naturally to woodpeckers since they love eating insects.

 There are two ways to purchase mealworms: